AliceO2Group/Bookkeeping/docs/data-model.md

 ## Further explanations of fields tables

 Concerning the **Update time** of the fields:
+- At COE: synchronously at Environment creation
+- At EOE: synchronously at End of environment
 - At SOR: synchronously at Start of Run
 - At EOR: synchronously at End of Run
 - During Run: periodically during the run, normally to update/overwrite counters